coronary artery bypass grafting

 A procedure called coronary angioplasty (also called balloon angioplasty) may be tried.
 During this procedure, a thin tube with a balloon or other device on the end is threaded through a blood vessel in your groin (upper thigh) or arm up to the narrowed or blocked coronary artery.
 Once in place, the balloon is inflated to push the plaque against the wall of the artery, widening the artery and restoring the flow of blood through it.
 In many cases, after the initial balloon angioplasty, a tiny mesh tube called a stent is inserted permanently in the area to keep the artery open.

-What to expect before coronary artery bypass grafting
+Before coronary artery bypass grafting

 Your doctor will give you specific instructions about how to prepare for surgery.
 There will be instructions about what to eat or drink, what medicines to take, and what activities to stop (such as smoking).
 You will likely be admitted to the hospital on the same day as the surgery.

-What to expect during coronary artery bypass grafting
+during coronary artery bypass grafting

 Coronary artery bypass grafting (CABG) requires a team of experts.
 A cardiothoracic surgeon performs the surgery with support from an anesthesiologist, perfusionist (heart-lung machine specialist), other surgeons, and nurses.